psagers/salvage/docs/source/index.rst

 * Store the data well.
 No digital media lasts forever, but do some research on the current state of the art.
 If burning to optical media, buy high quality media designed for archiving.
 It's also a good idea to print everything out on acid-free paper.
-Ink on paper lasts quite a while and OCR scanners are easy to come by.
+Ink on paper lasts a long time and OCR scanners are easy to come by.

 * Refresh salvage kits periodically.
 Consider how long your storage media is